sriram02-02/khagro/replit.md

-# GlobalTrade Solutions - Import/Export Business Platform
+# KH AGRO STOCKIST & EXPORTERS PVT.
+LTD. - Agricultural Export Business Platform

 ## Overview

-GlobalTrade Solutions is a full-stack web application for an international import/export business.
-The platform showcases company services, products, and provides contact functionality for potential clients.
+KH AGRO STOCKIST & EXPORTERS PVT.
+LTD. is a full-stack web application for an agricultural export business specializing in rice, pulses, and spices.
+The platform showcases premium quality agricultural products, company services, and provides enquiry functionality for B2B clients.
 Built with a modern tech stack, it features a React frontend with TypeScript, Express.js backend, and PostgreSQL database with Drizzle ORM for data management.

 ## User Preferences